molmodcs/PyDockStats/README.md

 There are optional arguments such as:

--n or --names: names of the programs
+-p or --programs: names of the programs
 -o or --output: output image filename

 If not specified the script will use the default parameters.